nikolayg/nikgrozev-website/_posts/blog/2017-01-30-node-js-cheatsheet-part-2-yarn.md

 ```

 This is similar to `npm install` but achieves two additional things.
-Firstly, it caches the new modules, so subsequent installations can be faster.
+Firstly, it caches the new modules outside of `/node_modules`
+so subsequent installations can be faster.
-Secondly, it creates the `yarn.lock` with the exact versions of all used
+Secondly, it creates the `yarn.lock` file with the exact versions of all used
 packages.
 In other words, even if a module has a range of version in its
 `package.json`, subsequent yarn commands will only use the version
 specified in `yarn.lock`.
 This is similar to the role of `Gemfile.lock`
 in Ruby's package manager [Bundler](http://bundler.io/).

 Adding and removing new packages/modules is similar to NPM, but by default
-NPM saves all new modules in the `package.json`.
+Yarn saves all new modules in the `package.json`.
 This is equivalent to
 the using the `--save` flag in NPM:

 ```bash